How To Find Homeless Shelters in Houston

 For more information visit their website or call them at 713.957.0099.

-Houston has two homeless shelters specifically geared toward helping young adults (18 – 25).
+In this section, you will find two homeless shelters in Houston that specifically help young adults/children.
 One is Covenant House, the other is Salvation Army.
-Continue reading to learn more about both.

 Covenant House offers shelter to homeless youth ages 18 – 24.

 What is the Covenant House intake process?

 Intake hours take place from 3 pm to 10 pm.
 After 3 pm call Covenant House at 713.630.5601.